egoist/docute/website/docs/advanced/markdown-features.md

 ## Message Containers

-To make your docss more readable, use the following format to write a `message container`:
+Similar to [Messages](#messages) but it looks more likes a container, use the following format to create a `message container`:

 ### tip